 Who wrote “Micah” by Cavetown?

-The song “Micah” was written by Cavetown.
+The song “Micah” was written by Cavetown and Couros.

 Who produced “Micah” by Cavetown?

-“Micah” is produced by Cavetown.
+“Micah” is produced by Couros.

 When was the “Micah“ song released?